Fast Company Is Hiring A Production Associate

 - Positive attitude and willingness to pitch in wherever needed

-To apply, please send resume, cover letter, and a PDF portfolio or link to prodasstfc AT fastcompany.com
+To apply, please send resume, cover letter, and a PDF portfolio or link to prodasstfc [at] fastcompany [dot] com.